oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 "Just need to?"
 Kai raised an eyebrow.
 "You make it sound like untangling the Christmas lights from last year."

 It wasn't a bad analogy.
-De-multiplexing involves checking the start of every read for one of the known barcodes, assigning the read to the appropriate sample, and saving any unrecognized reads for further investigation.
+De-multiplexing involves checking the start of every read for one of the known barcodes, assigning the read to the appropriate sample.
+Including the wrong read in the sample is dangerous, so we must play it safe.
+If we don't find an exact barcode match, we consider it uncategorized and assign it `None`.

 Each barcode corresponded to a unique sample in the experiment, neatly mapped in a dictionary like this:

 ```python